zolk/docsify-web-component-viewer/README.md

 ### Code Viewer Blocks

 This plugin works by replacing standard Markdown code blocks with fully-functional examples when desired.
-Just add the word "preview" after the language name for your code block:
+Just add `preview` after the language name for your code block:

 <pre>